Characteristics of phytochemicals

 We have seen that the intake of plants of the cabbage family (cruciferous vegetables) which include cabbage, Brussels sprouts, broccoli, etc., help prevent colon cancer.
 It is known that people who eat plenty of foods rich in flavonoids are 30% less likely to suffer some type of cancer.

 It has been shown that flavonoids neutralize the negative influence of free radicals as well as they prevent the emergence of many cancers, and have a very positive effect against cardiovascular diseases.

 A diet rich in natural food is the most recommended for maintaining good health.
 Since many vegetables have components of this type, the advice is a very varied diet that provides the widest range of phytochemicals.

-More information about chemical components in plants in the listing above.
+More information about chemical components in plants.